GabeScott/standard-works-vault/General Conference/1973 April - Salvation Comes through the Church.md

 After the fall of Jerusalem about a.d.
 70, the Hellenists seized the upper hand in the Christian religion, taking advantage of the Greek influence, which was being superimposed on the existing culture of the area.
 Greek philosophical ideas entered strongly into the Christian picture, changing the doctrines and practices of the gospel.
 This will be understood more readily when it is remembered that both Arius and Athanasius of the Nicene Creed controversy were Greek philosophers.
 This also is why the early New Testament manuscripts were written in Greek.

-These bits of history reveal clearly the importance of avoiding splinter groups, for as Paul expressed it, some “saith I am of Paul; and I of Apollos; and I of Cephas” (1 Cor.
-1:12), but Christ cannot be divided.
+These bits of history reveal clearly the importance of avoiding splinter groups, for as Paul expressed it, some “saith I am of Paul; and I of Apollos; and I of Cephas” ([[1 Corinthians 1.12|1 Cor.
+1:12]]), but Christ cannot be divided.
 There is no Savior but Jesus, and he saves only in his own strait and narrow way and not according to man-made creeds and rituals.

 It is all important, then, that members should not separate themselves from the true church, nor apostatize from it, nor be guilty of behavior which would justify their excommunication.